mwhamgenomics/mwhamgenomics.github.io/_posts/2015-07-16-git-branching.md

 tags: ['version_control']
 ---

-### Git branching
-If multiple people are working on a project, they should generally not work directly on the master branch.
-Instead, when they want to add something to the project, they should use a separate branch on which they make changes, test, debug, etc, and and merge that branch to the master when ready.
+If multiple people are working on a project, they should ideally not work directly on the master branch.
+Instead, when they want to add something to the project, they should create a separate branch on which they make changes, test, debug, etc, and and then merge that branch to the master when ready.
 This way, the master is always fully functional.
-Modern development environments often have functionality to aid version control and branching, but this article aims to discuss how branches work in plain Git.
+Modern development environments often have functionality to aid version control and branching, but this article aims to discuss how to use branches via the plain command line.

 #### Create a branch
 This can be done on the command line with:

 {% highlight bash %}
 git checkout -b my_branch
 {% endhighlight %}
 or:
 {% highlight bash %}
 git branch -d my_branch
 {% endhighlight %}

 You can have multiple local branches and switch between them with git checkout.